Deploying Huntress with Continuum RMM 2.1+

 NOTE: The Huntress installer needs an Organization Key (user-specified name or description) which is used to affiliate an Agent with a specific Organization within the Huntress Partner’s Account.
 The Continuum SITENAME value from the registry is the ideal data to use for the Huntress Organization Key.
 Unfortunately, the Continuum RMM does not create the SITENAME value until ~30 minutes after installation which means we can’t depend on it being present.
 As a result, our initial Continuum Deployment script only used the Continuum SITEID value for the Organization Key which is unique and always present, but only consists of digits (not very descriptive).
 After discussing this with our partners, we developed an alternative solution that always attempts to include the Continuum SITEID and SITENAME in the Huntress Organization Key (looks like SITEID-SITENAME or 12345-WibbleBank).
-However, when the SITENAME value is not present, this new approach will only use the SITEID for the Organization Key.
-As a byproduct of this compromise, it is possible for a single Continuum Site to have two Huntress Organization Keys (12345 and 12345-WibbleBank).
+However, this new approach will only use the SITEID for the Organization Key when the SITENAME value is not present.
+As a byproduct of this compromise, a single Continuum Site can have two Huntress Organization Keys (12345 and 12345-WibbleBank).
 Users of this deployment script may have to manually consolidate these Organizations from within the Huntress Web Interface.

 This is a two-step process that involves: